JMielewczyk/JMielewczyk/README.md

 - 👋 Hi, I’m @JMielewczyk
 - 👀 I’m interested in ... programming.
 - 🌱 I’m currently learning ...
-HTML, CSS and some 2D games made with C# on Unity.Engine
+HTML, CSS, JS :)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... just write a massage to me :)